goodwright/django-nextflow/README.md

 - `NEXTFLOW_PUBLISH_DIR` - the name of the folder published files will be saved to.
 Within an execution directory, django-nextflow will look in NEXTFLOW_PUBLISH_DIR/process_name for output files for that process.
+These files *must* be published as symlinks, not copies, otherwise django-nextflow will not recognise them.

 ## Usage